 Pothole & Utility Cut Repairs

 If you see a pothole report it quickly and easily online with the Report a Pothole Map.
-Once the snow melts and the hot asphalt mix is available for use in the spring, the City begins its annual spring pothole blitz.
+Once the snow melts and the hot asphalt mix is available for use in the spring, the City begins repairing potholes and paving utility cuts.
 City and private crews head out in full force to patch potholes across the city, beginning with potholes in driving lanes along high-traffic priority streets.
 Utility cuts are filled with gravel until all frost is out of the ground and it can be repaired permanently with hot asphalt.

 Potholes and utility cuts that may cause injury or vehicle damage are considered an emergency.

-If you see a pothole or utility cut that may cause injury or vehicle damage, please call our Customer Service Centre at 306-975-2476.
+If you see a pothole or utility cut that may cause injury or vehicle damage, please call our Customer Care Centre at 306-975-2476.

 Pothole Repairs - Frequently Asked Questions